lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 The config dictionary can be used anywhere, also inside the shell command or even outside a rule.

+{% challenge "Make a config file" %}
-{% challenge "Put the inputs of your script into a config file" %}
+Put the inputs of your script into a config file
 {% endchallenge %}

 ### Includes